lordiusJaym/Qoryn-Tiin/common/submissionsprocess.md

 4) Once a piece of work is finished, get in contact with moderators.
 They will review the proposed post to make sure it meshes with canon.
 If they give you the go ahead, make a post on r/QorynTiin!
 Your post should have the [SHOWCASE] flair, as well as any applicable green flairs.
 If your post is not primarily a written work, please post a comment detailing the worldbuilding behind your submission.

-5) Depending on the amount of engagement (comment activity, upvotes, etc.), moderators will decide whether or not to integrate your submission into canon. **Thus, if you see a showcase you really like, engage!** Upvote it, ask questions, give comments, so that you increase the chances the post becomes canonized.
-If you post becomes canon, moderators will notify you via [WHERE?]
+5) Depending on the amount of positive engagement (comment activity, upvotes, etc.), moderators will decide whether or not to integrate your submission into canon. **Thus, if you see a showcase you really like, engage!** Upvote it, ask questions, give comments, so that you increase the chances the post becomes canonized.
+If you post becomes canon, moderators will make a comment under your post saying so.

-6) After you finish your work, you may choose to continue the project, focusing on finer details or a different aspect of the topic entirely.
+6) After you finish your work, you may choose to continue the project, focusing on finer details or a different aspect of the project entirely.
 If you choose to do this, it is expected that you will work towards another piece of polished content to post on the subreddit.
 Alternatively, you may choose to stop the project and disband your group of collaborators.
 If this is the case, contact a moderator on Discord or Reddit, and your Discord channel will be removed.

 ### Independent Projects